aiokitchen/aiomisc/README.rst

 .. _Circuit breaker is a design pattern: http://bit.ly/aimcbwiki

-The `CircuitBreaker` object might be in three states:
+The `CircuitBreaker` object might be one of three states:

     * **PASSING**
     * **BROKEN**